-- 4.1 This Agreement sets out the mechanism through which the Partners will work together to establish one or more of the following: - 4.1.1 Lead Commissioning Arrangements; and - 4.1.2 the establishment of one or more Pooled Funds.
+4.1 This Agreement sets out the mechanism through which the Partners will work together to commission services.
+This may include one or more of the following commissioning mechanisms:

+- 4.1.1 Lead Commissioning Arrangements; and - 4.1.2 the establishment of one or more Pooled Funds.